FailAcademy/learning/wdp-vancouver/_slides/week-08/01-intro-to-angular.md

 # JSON API

+You'l be using a custom JSON Api to build aout parts of your project.
 Install the Postman app if you have not already.
 Postman is a tool for making web requests (like a web browser).<br/>

 ### **Terminology to know:** <br/>